Foundation

 All of the Foundation’s initiatives aim to profoundly improve the individual life circumstances of those affected.
 This includes: strengthening families so that children can grow up in a home without violence; facilitating transparency and progress in medicine to give those with a rare type of brain tumour the best possible chance of recovery; providing support to family caregivers, so that people with schizophrenia can participate in society.

-The Guido Fluri Foundation came to public attention in 2014 with the launch of the reparations initiative, the purpose of which was to obtain financial compensation for Verdingkinder (children who were subjected to child indentured servitude) and victims of compulsory social measures, and to facilitate a scientific reappraisal of the historical situation.
+The Guido Fluri Foundation came to public attention in 2014 with the launch of the Reparation Initiative, the purpose of which was to obtain financial compensation for Verdingkinder (children who were subjected to child indentured servitude) and victims of compulsory social measures, and to facilitate a scientific reappraisal of the historical situation.
 In 2015, the Federal Parliament adopted a counter-proposal that included the core points of the initiative.

 Other well-known projects of the Foundation are the IGAN Interest Group for those affected by acoustic neuroma, the KESCHA advisory hub for people in conflict with Switzerland’s Child and Adult Protection Authority (CAPA), the information and counselling platform Living with Schizophrenia, and the European Justice Initiative.